 I’m coming on my own terms

-A day in advance I email the hotel again, to let them know I’m coming and will pay for it myself.
-I just want to be sure I will arrive somewhere and have a room.
+A day in advance, I emailed the hotel again to let them know I was coming and would pay for the room myself.
+I want to be sure I will arrive somewhere and have a room.

 Of course, I only book the room.
-I will have to reclaim the money afterward, so the extra’s I booked on TravelBird isn’t in my package.
-A dinner and a cocktail.
-The hotel asks an extra 40 euros for it, but I’m still not sure if I will see that money back.
+I will have to reclaim the money afterward, so the extra things like cocktails I booked on TravelBird aren’t in my package.
+The hotel asks for an extra 40 euros for it, but I’m still unsure if I will see that money back.
 So I skip it.

 The furniture is old, which isn’t a drama.
 But I expected more of all of it.